How secure is your website?

 Sessions and Cookies

-As the internet and the World Wide Web in specific has progressed over the years many features have been added and built onto the original standards, the two most important additions, currently are sessions and cookies.
-Without these you would not be able to experience websites as you do now, there would be almost no e commerce, no webmail etc.
+As the internet and the World Wide Web in specific have progressed over the years many features have been added and built to the original standards, the two most important additions, currently are sessions and cookies.
+Without these you would not be able to experience websites as you do now, there would be almost no e-commerce, no webmail etc.

 There are two ways to prevent this: